wodanaz/adaptiPhy/README.md

 git clone https://github.com/wodanaz/adaptiPhy
 ```

-You will need to add your files to the ```data/``` directory before running the snakemake pipeline for the first time.
+You will need to add your files to the ```data/``` directory before running the snakemake pipeline for the first time (or download the test data from Zenodo as described above).
 Read on for more info about the necessary file structure in this folder!

-### 2. Installing snakemake as a conda environment ###
+### 2. Dependencies: Installing snakemake in a conda environment ###
 The majority of the conda packages required in the pipeline will be loaded automatically, and you will not need to do any sort of manual install.
-However, you will only need to create an environment that contains snakemake and python in order to run this pipeline.
+However, you will need to create a top-level environment that contains snakemake and python in order to run this pipeline.

-Please install it in your directory specified for conda environments:
+Please install it in a directory of your choosing where you keep conda environments.
+You can use the following .yaml file structure:

 ```
 nano snakemake.yml